Layer 1: Permission grants

 Layer 2: Risk scoring (per call)

 Even with a permission grant, every write call runs through a server-side risk scorer that classifies it as low, medium, high, or critical based on the actual parameters of the call.
-The scorer is user-relative: a 25% multiplier change is “high risk” for a Stay Competitive seller (whose pricing wizard set the per-card change cap at 20%) but “medium risk” for a Lead the Market seller (cap 30%).
+The scorer is user-relative: a 25% multiplier change is “high risk” for a Stay Competitive seller (whose pricing wizard set the per-card change cap at 20%) but “medium risk” for a Win the Buy Box seller (cap 30%).
 The system uses what you told the pricing wizard you were comfortable with as the calibration point.
 What pushes risk up:- Larger multiplier changes

 - Turning off “never go down” on rules that cover many cards